cloro

 Tier 4: Specialty recall-first APIs

-These don’t fit the standard “parsed Google SERP” mold.
+These do not fit the standard “parsed Google SERP” mold.
 Different product category, sometimes useful in the same buying conversation.

 8. CatchAll — best for recall-first web search and event monitoring